Rayen-Hub/Covid-Management-using-Java/README.md

 # Covid-Management-using-Java
+FEATURES
-1. This is a Maven project
+* This is a Maven Project
-2. Used CRUD operations
+* Used CRUD operations
-3. Used JDBC to access MySql workbench
+* Used JDBC to access MySql
-4. Command line output
+* Command Line Output

+SPECIFICATIONS
+* Language: Java
+* Database: MySql
+* Tool: Eclipse